 Welcome to the YLS community from the Yale Law Urbanists!
-We are a campus hub for engaging and discussing urban and local topics.
+We are a campus hub for engaging and discussing urban and state/local government topics.
 We’re relatively new (like you!) and spent our first year creating events and opportunities for students at YLS (and across Yale) to engage on a broad range of issues relating to urban and local topics.

 In our first year, we hit the ground running with a series of events, and are looking to keep that momentum in the coming year!
 We were especially proud of our events that we co-hosted with students from the School of Forestry and the School of Management, and in the future are hope to also engage with the broader New Haven community.

 We have relied on members pushing forward topics in which they are interested (which include: sanitation, land use and zoning, housing and housing affordability, disability rights, the intersections between local-state-federal law, transportation, smart cities, civil rights, and inclusivity and equality).
 This broad range of interests has been reflected in our lunch talks; we have heard from a community activist who helped change New Haven’s status as a food desert, an urban planner who helped rebuild lower Manhattan after 9-11, and a developer who built the tallest building in Connecticut.